saaclevi/saaclevi/README.md

-🔭 Hello, I'm Isaac Levi, computer science student at unesp bauru. i love to produce music currently working in game dev and a analog synth.
+🔭 Hello, I'm Isaac Levi, a computer science student at unesp bauru. i love to produce music currently working in game dev and a analog synth.